Registration information and FAQs

 Are payment plans available?
 Yes.
 For courses with fees over $500, payment plans are available.
 Payment plans may vary by course.
 Contact our office for details.

->

-> What is the refund policy?
-FEES FOR TRAVEL AND LODGING ARE NON-REFUNDABLE (Travel protection information is available in BIC 3509 for students wishing to purchase trip insurance.)
+What is the refund policy?
+FEES FOR TRAVEL AND LODGING ARE NON-REFUNDABLE (Travel protection information is available in our office for students wishing to purchase trip insurance.)
 Students are responsible for withdrawing from a course by contacting the Field Studies/Study Abroad office.
 Students who do not pay their tuition bills will not be automatically withdrawn from these courses.
 If there is a waiting list and we are able to find a student to take your place, we will refund your money unless a penalty is incurred from the airline or other vendor.
 If there is a medical emergency, we will make every effort to refund your money.

->

-> What is the experience level required?
+What is the experience level required?
 Unless it is noted, all courses are fine for beginners.
 Some courses are created to offer skill options at various levels.
 Check with the instructor if you have questions or concerns about your skill level.

 Will all of the students be 18 or 19 years old?
 Although it's hard to predict who will register for a class, the average age of students participating in our classes is approximately 35 years old.
 It is not uncommon for classes to have students 18 years old, 80 years old, and everywhere in between.

 What equipment do I need?
 Different courses have different equipment needs.
 For the outdoor weekend adventures, group camping equipment is provided: tents, pots and pans, camp stoves, canoes, ropes, etc. Students must provide their own personal gear for most camping trips.
 Contact the office or the faculty leader for specific equipment needs.

 Can I sign up for a course before my regular COD registration date?
 Particularly in the case of more expensive trips, students may register for and begin making payments before their registration date.